theopn/leetcode/README.md

 - 145. Binary Tree Postorder Traversal (Easy, 2024-08-25 Daily Q): LRN
 - 590. N-ary Tree Postorder Traversal (Easy, 2024-08-26 Daily Q):
     - Remember that postorder in binary tree is LRN, meaning in n-ary tree, we can visit children node in order then visit the node
+- **1367.
+Linked List in Binary Tree** (Medium, 2024-09-07 Daily Q):
+    1. Define a DFS algorithm where a) if we run out of LL nodes, since it means the entire LL is present in the tree, return true b) if we run out of tree nodes, return false, since we reach the leaf without matching the LL fully c) check if the values of the LL node and tree node match d) if so, recursively return DFS(next LL node, left children of the tree node) OR DFS(next LL node, right children of the tree node)
+    2. In the main function, if root is not null, call DFS on the current tree node and LL head
+    3. If that did returns false, recursively return MAIN(LL head, left children of the tree node) OR MAIN(LL head, right children of the tree node)

 ## Graph